 4. End-of-Term Transmissions

 Use to report the enrollment of late registering students and students who have withdrawn or changed status.
 This transmission should be scheduled no later than two weeks after classes end and no more than 45 days after your previous transmission to the Clearinghouse.
 If possible, report graduates with an enrollment status of “G” in this file and a status start date equal to the term-end date or last date of attendance.
-Otherwise, “G” records should be submitted via the Graduates Only Transmission or the DegreeVerify service.
+Otherwise, “G” records should be submitted via the Graduates Only Transmission.

 5. Graduates Only Transmissions